This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional cost to you! Learn more.

 There are a few ways to know when it’s time to water your plants.

-Look at the leaves.
+First, look at the leaves.
 Get to know your plant.
-Look at it, and don’t be afraid to touch it.
+Inspect it, and don’t be afraid to touch it.
 Healthy plants have firm leaves.
-They droop or winkle when the plant is thirsty.
+They droop or wrinkle when the plant is thirsty.

 Lift the plant up.
 Pot and all.
 Does it feel heavy?
 If it does, there is still enough water in the soil.
 Light as a feather?
 The plant is dry and asking for water.